GhalaAlfawzan/GhalaAlfawzan/README.md

 I am currently pursuing a degree in Computer Science, where I continuously seek to expand my knowledge and skill set.

 I am open to collaborating on projects focused on developing intelligent software applications aimed at enhancing productivity and ensuring digital security.
-My interests include building AI-powered tools, exploring the use of machine learning and natural language processing, and designing resilient cybersecurity solutions.
+My interests include building AI-powered tools, exploring the use of machine learning and natural language processing.

 Let’s connect:
 	•	Email: Ghala.alfawzan1@gmail.com